Pickled carrots, ready overnight!

 And tbh… it’s the quick pickled carrots on top that does it!

-After these tacos and (and then shortly after, a delightful Korean beef bowl from a local restaurant!)
-I set to work transforming this Refrigerator Dill Pickles recipe into one that would work with carrots instead.
-It has my go-to brining solution that works with SO many veggies.
+After those tacos (and a Korean beef bowl from another local spot shortly after), I set out to transform this Refrigerator Dill Pickles recipe into one that would work with carrots instead.
+It uses my go-to brining solution that works with so many veggies.

 Ingredients and Substitutions